rohan-g0re/Hack_NYU/multi-agent-marketplace-architecture.md

 ---

-## 17. Conclusion
+## 18. Conclusion

-This backend architecture provides a complete, production-ready foundation for the multi-agent ecommerce marketplace.
+This backend architecture provides a complete, production-ready foundation for the multi-agent ecommerce marketplace with **opaque negotiations**.
 The FastAPI endpoints are designed with frontend integration as a priority, offering:

-✅ **Clear contracts:** Well-defined request/response schemas
+✅ **Opaque Agent Model:** Buyers cannot see seller costs, strategies, or internal profiles
+✅ **SQLite Persistence:** All configurations and negotiations stored in database
+✅ **Per-Item Pricing:** No global budget - only min/max constraints per item
 ✅ **Real-time updates:** SSE streaming for live negotiations
-✅ **Flexible LLM support:** Swap between local and cloud inference
+✅ **LM Studio Integration:** Focus on local inference for on-device simulation
+✅ **Session-based Workflow:** Support multiple negotiation runs per configuration
 ✅ **Comprehensive error handling:** Actionable error messages
 ✅ **Scalable structure:** Modular design for easy extension